KScada/SiviewCommunityTemplateApplication/README.md

 ## Important notice

 At this time, KScada is targeting the french local market.
-With Siview you can build a multi language application but (for now) most of the configuration interface are in french.
+With Siview you can build a multi languages application but (for now) most of the configuration interfaces are in french.